iTwin/itwinjs-core/docs/learning/backend/Workspace.md

           },
           "accountName": {
             "type": "string",
             "description": "the account name for this cloud container.
-Must be an entry in \"cloud/accounts\"" }
+Must be an entry in \"cloud/accounts\" or empty string for local (non-cloud) containers."
+          },
+          "isPublic": {
+            "type": "boolean",
+            "description": "whether the cloud container is public (doesn't require authentication)", "default": false
+          }
         }
       }